 How to Choose a Wheelbarrow: Garden Carts

 For gardening work, I really like high capacity garden carts.
 These won’t stand up well to concrete, rocks, firewood and other hard items, but garden carts are terrific for moving the kind of large volumes of fluffy material that gardening often involves.
 A company called “Carts Vermont” invented this kind of large capacity gardening wheelbarrow decades ago, and they still do an excellent job.
-That’s ours there to the left, in front of one of our gardens.
+That’s ours below, in front of one of our gardens.

-If you ever visit a place called Mackinac Island, you’ll see hundreds of carts just like this kind all over the place.
-Motorized vehicles have been outlawed on Mackinac in 1898, and people use garden carts all the time behind bicycles or pushed by hand to move groceries, tools, luggage and supplies of all kinds.
+If you ever visit a place called Mackinac Island, Michigan (a terrific spot by the way) you’ll see hundreds of carts just like this kind all over the place.
+Motorized vehicles have been outlawed on Mackinac since 1898, so people use garden carts all the time behind bicycles or pushed by hand to move groceries, tools, luggage and supplies of all kinds.
+Every so often you’ll even see a Mackinac plumber or electrician riding to a job on a bicycle pulling a cart like this loaded with tools.

 How to Choose a Wheelbarrow: Contractor Models

 These are my favourite general purpose wheelbarrow.
 They’re meant for use with concrete, sand and stone, and they’re the toughest, longest-lasting wheelbarrows around.
 The best I’ve used generally have a steel pan, one-piece handles and a flat-free tire.
-That said, one type of plastic pan is excellent, too.
+That said, one type of plastic-type pan is excellent, too.
 Rubbermaid offers a number of items made with what they call “structural foam”.
 This sounds weak, but it’s actually amazingly strong.
 Almost indestructible, a structural foam pan won’t even crack if it’s filled with water and left to freeze solid in winter.
-The wheelbarrow pan you see to the left has been serving us well for more than 20 years.
+The wheelbarrow pan you see below has been serving us well for more than 20 years.
 It’s still perfect.
 Don’t confuse structural foam with regular plastic wheelbarrow pans that often do crack in short order.
 They’re very different.
 Structural foam is amazingly tough.
+That’s what you can see below.

 How to Choose a Wheelbarrow: Think About Tires